Propeller (aeronautics): Counter-rotation

 Counter-rotating propellers are sometimes used on twin-engine and multi-engine aircraft with wing-mounted engines.
 These propellers turn in opposite directions from their counterpart on the other wing to balance out the torque and p-factor effects.
 They are sometimes referred to as "handed" propellers since there are left hand and right hand versions of each prop.

 Generally, the propellers on both engines of most conventional twin-engined aircraft spin clockwise (as viewed from the rear of the aircraft).
-To eliminate the critical engine problem, counter-rotating propellers usually turn "inwards" towards the fuselage – clockwise on the left engine and counterclockwise on the right – however, there are exceptions (especially during World War II) such as the P-38 Lightning which turned "outwards" (counterclockwise on the left engine and clockwise on the right) away from the fuselage from the WW II years, and the Airbus A400 whose inboard and outboard engines turn in opposite directions even on the same wing.
+To eliminate the critical engine problem, counter-rotating propellers usually turn "inwards" towards the fuselage – clockwise on the left engine and counterclockwise on the right – however, there are exceptions (especially during World War II) such as the P-38 Lightning which turned "outwards" (counterclockwise on the left engine and clockwise on the right) away from the fuselage from the WW II years, and the Airbus A400 whose inboard and outboard propellers turn in opposite directions even on the same wing.